kevinleee21/AnalyticalJobMarketAnalysis/README.md

 This exploration aims to shed light on the evolving nature of analytical roles and their place in the modern workforce.

+### Approach

+I began by formulating my own definition of the term "analytical."
+To further refine my approach, I utilized datasets from the O*NET Database, which provides comprehensive labor market data.
+Using natural language processing (NLP), I developed a model to classify jobs as analytical or not, based on semantic similarity in textual data.

+The process involved normalizing the similarity scores, rescaling them into weights, and calculating the weighted average of work activities associated with each job.
+Jobs were then classified as analytical if they surpassed a predefined threshold.
+With this classification in place, I analyzed various characteristics of these roles, including required skills, educational qualifications, and their susceptibility to automation.
+This systematic approach provided insights into the defining features of analytical jobs and their evolving landscape in the workforce.

 ### Libraries Overview and Installation
 ---